 This activity will have no impact on household/tenant rent share.
 The 104 affordable multifamily unit development, Valencia Grove Phase II, will include eight 4-bedroom PBV units with an approved contract rent of \$3,625 for applicants with incomes under 50% of the Area Median Income (AMI), as established in HACSB's Agreement to Enter into Housing Assistance Payments Contract Agreement (AHAP) for the property.
 For any tenant-based voucher units leased, the contract rent will be lower of the reasonable rent (based on existing rent reasonableness determination procedures) or HACSB's Local Payment Standard (LPS).
-For all other affordable unassisted units at the development, the contract rent will be based on 80% of LIHTC rent in effect at the time the development begins leasing.
+For all other affordable unassisted units at the development, the contract rent will be based on the LIHTC rent for the 80% income level minus utility allowance in effect at the time the development begins leasing.
 The tenant's portion will be calculated utilizing HACSB's MTW Activity #22 - Streamlined Lease Assistance, under which the tenant's rent share is the greatest of 30% of their gross income, the minimum rent, or baseline rent.